Gad Zeevi

-Online Skill Gaming
+Career

+Gad Zeevi controls Play4Skill, after investing $2.1 million in it in 2009.
 Play4Skill's business model is based on fee games that include on-site advertising, as well as games for pay.
 The company is developing an additional B2B business model to license its products to portals and online games sites.
-Gad Zeevi controls the company, after investing $2.1 million in it in 2009.

 Legal Problems & Acquittal

-In March 2011, The Tel Aviv Magistrate’s Court acquitted Gad Ze’evi and three other executives from Malam of charges of fraud.
+In March 2011, The Tel Aviv Magistrate's Court acquitted Gad Ze'evi and three other executives from Malam of charges of fraud.

-The trial against Ze’evi lasted five years and included dozens of court hearings.
-Ze’evi who was chairman of IT giant Malam Systems was indicted in 2006 of committing stock fraud in order to increase his monthly salary.
+The trial against Ze'evi lasted five years and included dozens of court hearings.
+Ze'evi who was chairman of IT giant Malam Systems was indicted in 2006 of committing stock fraud in order to increase his monthly salary.
 In her closing remarks, Judge Daniela Cherizli criticized the local Israeli district attorneys office for drawing out the trial unnecessarily.

 "I am not going into personal issues.
 I kept the verdict professional and objective, even though I strongly wanted to say what I thought during the hearing.
 Things could have been much shorter," Judge Cherizli told the prosecutors.
 "I did not halt the hearing only out of the respect that I have for the prosecution.
 It was really irrelevant."

 Judge Cherizli added that the legal material was clear, and so was the required verdict.
 "At the end of the day, everything focused on the issue of the shares.
 I made no normative statement whether the shares were tainted or not, but I think that act by the accused was neither false nor unreasonable.
 I thoroughly examined all the material.
 In general, I think that Mr. Tiber did not err according to the specific material in this case."
 Judge Cherizli also criticized the Israel Securities Authority for not providing an opinion on the case.
 "I would have expected the Securities Authority to express an opinion, but it did not do so, so what I am expected to do?
 The grounds for a charge of fraudulent receiving have been undercut.
 More than necessary, I discussed the question whether there were misleading details in the various documents.
 There was no conspiracy, and I therefore acquit the accused of all charges in the indictment."